How Much Do Sex Therapists Make?

 Sex therapists are professionals who commit to earning the knowledge, therapeutic skills, and interpersonal skills required to help clients navigate successfully through the wild world of human sexuality.
 The healing, empowerment, and self-actualization that a sex therapist can catalyze are as broad as the field of human sexuality itself.

-Sex therapists can help clients heal from the pain and trauma caused by violence to one’s sexual body, identity, or spirit.
+Sex therapists can help clients heal from the pain and trauma caused by violence to their sexual body, identity, or spirit.
 They can also help perpetrators of sexual violence to come into peaceful wholeness.
-Sex therapists can help clients build the emotional and physical bridge between the bodies their clients were born into and the bodies their clients know deep down are their true bodies.
+Sex therapists can help clients build the emotional and physical bridge between the bodies their clients were born and the bodies their clients know deep down are their true bodies.
 They can help clients heal physical and emotional rifts within themselves or between partners when the origins of the rift lie in sex, sexual orientation, gender identity, differences in background, and more.

-Sex therapists also can help families navigate the generational differences in how people view, experience, and express sexuality.
+Sex therapists can also help families navigate the generational differences in how people view, experience, and express sexuality.
 Sex therapists can also help those in marginalized groups to overcome the sexually limiting narratives internalized from the injustice of an inequitable cultural and historical legacy.
 This list is by no means exhaustive.

 Choosing sex therapy is not currently a straightforward path through the education system.
 One can come to it from various backgrounds, including social work, nursing, psychotherapy, counseling, the clergy, marriage and family therapy, and more.
-Some sex therapists will come to their path through sex-therapy-focused masters, doctoral, or post-doctoral programs, while others will come to their practice through experience, time, need, and self-study.
+Some sex therapists will come to their path through sex-therapy-focused master’s, doctoral, or post-doctoral programs, while others will come to their practice through experience, time, need, and self-study.

 Certification to practice sex therapy is not currently required, but some sex therapists will pursue certification from the American Association of Sexuality Educators, Counselors, and Therapists (AASECT).
 Doing so helps to anchor a culturally misunderstood therapeutic practice within the legitimacy of neutral third-party standards for quality.
 To become a certified sex therapist (as opposed to a certified sex educator or sex counselor), a candidate for professional certification must have a master’s degree or higher in a clinical specialty that includes psychotherapy training.